 "I think the teleférico is great — my life is different now.
 Before, I'd travel for three or four hours just to go shopping, and it was a worry to think we'd have that long journey [back] if there was some kind of emergency.
 The teleférico has helped us a lot," said Elisa Marconi, a primary school teacher, in an interview with The Guardian.

 "Along with striving to modernize mobility in La Paz, Mi Teleférico have also considered the system's impact on the environment; a topic of great importance in Bolivia.
-In an effort to cut the amount of smog polluting city air, the cable car system has been designed to run on electricity, part of which is provided through solar power," according to La Paz Life.
+In an effort to cut the amount of smog polluting city air, the cable car system has been designed to run on electricity, part of which is provided through solar power," an article in La Paz Life stated.

 The ride costs $0.40 and is open from 6 a.m. to 11 p.m. daily.